ottogroup/palladium/docs/user/faq.rst

         'my_app.log.fit',
         ],

+    'load_data_decorators': [
+        'my_app.log.load_data',
+        ],

 .. _virtual-env:

 How can I use Python 3 without messing up with my Python 2 projects?
 ====================================================================

 If you currently use an older version of Python or even need this older version for other projects, you should take a look at virtual environments.

 If you use the default Python version, you could use `virtualenv`: